Ellenorah, Missouri

-Ellenorah is an extinct town in Gentry County, in the U.S. state of Missouri.
+Ellenorah is an extinct hamlet in Gentry County, in the U.S. state of Missouri.
 The GNIS classifies it as a populated place.

 The community was located on the East Fork of the Grand River approximately six miles north of Albany.
 Big Muddy Creek enters the East Fork one-half mile west of the community.

 A post office called Ellenorah was established in 1865, and remained in operation until 1898.
 The community's name is an amalgamation of the first names of a settler's two daughters.
 An early variant name was "Gay's Mill", after Jesse Gay, proprietor of a saw and gristmill.